thomas0299/thomas0299.github.io/_blog/graphing_complexity_p2.md

 permalink: /blog/2024-03-18
 ---

+*"Mankind invented a system to cope with the fact that we are so intrinsically lousy at manipulating numbers.
+It's called the Graph."*

+Charlie Munger

 In the first part we introduced the strengths of a Graph DB and the design decisions arounds nodes and relationships.

 This is Part 2 of a two-part series on modelling a Graph Database in Neo4j, here is [Part 1](https://thomas0299.github.io/blog/2024-03-11).